Brandon Hill, Bristol: History

+In 1642, during the English Civil War, the windmill on the summit of Brandon Hill was converted into a small fort.
+It played an active part in the parliamentarian defence of the city from royalist forces in July 1643.
+The fort was then occupied by royalist forces until the capture of Bristol by Parliament in September 1645.

+During the late eighteenth and early nineteenth century Brandon Hill was a popular venue for public meetings by reform groups like the Chartists.
+In 1832, the hill was the location of the Grand Reform Dinner, to celebrate the passing of the Representation of the People Act.
+The dinner was famously gatecrashed by a mob of 14,000 working class Bristolians, who far outnumbered the 6,000 ticket holders.

 From 1840 onward Brandon Hill was improved with walls and walks.
 A crowd of 30,000 watched the launch of SS Great Britain from the hill on 7 July 1843.
 It remained a site of popular protest however, with 20,000 unemployed workers gathering at the top the hill in January 1880 to protest their situation.

+On 24 June 1897, the foundation stone of Cabot Tower was laid on the summit of the hill, to commemorate the 400th anniversary of John Cabot's 1497 voyage in the Matthew of Bristol to North America.
+The tower was officially opened to the public on 6 September 1898.
+The tower and its surrounding park remain one of Bristol's most popular free attractions.

 Popular culture

 In the popular television series, Skins, Brandon Hill features on a number of occasions; including, Cassie's suicide attempt and as the rendezvous point for Sid and Cassie at the climax of the first series.

 In the Rabbit Premier League, a Fantasy Football league hailing from Downers Grove, Illinois, a team in the Cottontail International Division is based in Bristol, specifically Brandon: The Brandon Hill Perlfees.

 Marcus H / soiled wrote the track Brandon Hill Tandle Hill which featured on his album Splices and Phases.